EtDet/FEHSimulation/README.md

 I am but a college student with this being a passion project, so this will be in progress for a while lol.

-Currently, the repository is in an unusable state, but will be cleaned up in the future for use.
+Currently, the repository is in an unusable state, but a new repository will be created for public use.